Linerre/myvimrc/README.md

 - Shell: PowerShell

 ## Modules
-The following files will be sourced when `vimrc` gets sourced:
+The following modules will be sourced when `vimrc` gets sourced:
-1. Module 1
-2. ....
+1. general.vim -- general options set for the editor itself and for all languages
+2. *<plugin_name>*.vim -- each plugin's config
+3. after/\*.vim -- modifications to the system distribution (I'm happy with the default, just some minor tweaking).

 ## Modules structure explained
 To better understand what files will be sourced in what order, the following sections/parts serve as a good starting point: